leouieda/talk-template/README.md

 ## Serving on GitHub Pages

-Go to your repository "Setting > Pages" and select "Source" as your `main` branch and "Folder" as `/ (root)`.
-You probably want to select "Enforce HTTPS as well.
+Go to your repository "Settings > Pages" and select "Source" as the `main` branch and `/ (root)`.
+You probably want to select "Enforce HTTPS" as well.

 Your slides should now be served at https://USERNAME.github.io/REPOSITORY or equivalent if you're using a custom domain.